 - Site Soil Handling and Disposition Tank area Soil from construction activities will fall into two possible categories with different disposition procedures.
-Implementation for this soil management plan is expected to occur from August 2023 to September 2024. - To facilitate the proposed installation of Tanks in the project area, soil will be excavated approximately 1 foot to remove top soil and Geopier system will be utilized.
-5' of clean fill will be utilized on top of current surface. - Soils with perfluorinated compounds(sample areas A-3 and A-4 on report page 11.
+Implementation for this soil management plan is expected to occur from April 2024 to October 2024. - To facilitate the proposed installation of Tanks in the project area, soil will be excavated approximately I foot to remove top soil and Geopier system will be utilized.
+The site will be over excavated by 5 feet to allow for forming of tank ring walls. - Soils with perfluorinated compounds(sample areas A-3 and A-4 on report page 11.
 Soils from excavations from 0-1 feet pursuant to the fill location will ultimately be stored on impervious surface and removed offsite.
-Current estimated soils to be managed in this option is 500 cubic yards dependent on if soil has no other contamination.
-This entire area will have a cover of concrete containment pad. - However, it is anticipated that a large percentage of excess contaminated soil will remain following the installation of underground utilities, new clean backfill material, and backfilling the overexcavation of the remainder of project area.
-These remaining soils (discussed in the bullet point above) will be stockpiled on impervious surfaces adjacent to the tank area and will eventually be disposed of at a licensed solid waste facility in Whitelaw Wisconsin.
+Current estimated soils to be managed in this option is 4000 cubic yards dependent on if soil has no other contamination.
+This entire area will have a cover of concrete containment pad. - However, it is anticipated that a large percentage of excess contaminated soil will remain following the installation of underground utilities, new clean backfill material, and backfilling the over excavation of the remainder of project area.
+These remaining soils (discussed in the bullet point above) will be stockpiled on impervious surfaces adjacent to the tank area and will eventually be disposed of at a licensed solid waste facility.
 Prior to disposal soils will be stored on site in accordance with NR 502.
-Current estimated soil to be managed in this option is approximately 4000 cubic yards.(not all excavations at once)Most of this area will be covered by asphalt with a backfill of rock underlayment. - Soils with perfluorinated compounds may be used in pervious areas within the project site so long as the site conforms to NR 718.12 and is covered with minimum of one foot of clean soil, topsoil, and seeded.
+Current estimated soil to be managed in this option is approximately 2500 cubic yards.(not all excavations at once)Most of this area will be covered by asphalt and concrete. - Soils with perfluorinated compounds may be used in pervious areas within the project site so long as the site conforms to NR 718.12 and is covered with minimum of one foot of clean soil, topsoil, and seeded.
 The location for soils to be reused would be within the backfill area of each excavation activity.
 These locations are greater than 100 feet South of the drainage ditch which has wetland characteristics, but which is not delineated as wetland per the Wisconsin Department of Natural Resources Surface Water Data Viewer database.

-• Additionally, this ditch was determined as a non-navigable waterway in the past.
+Additionally, this ditch was determined as a non-navigable waterway in the past.
 This location poses no threat to public health, safety, or welfare for the environment as it is located on an industrial facility with a closed fence line.
 Additionally, contaminated soils would be covered with clean soil or below a pervious surface, therefore no direct contact can be made with contaminated soils.
 All contaminated soils in this area would be under both the industrial direct contact residual contact limit (RCL) and the non-industrial direct contact RCL.
 Only soils that were previously located in a pervious area (i.e. grass/gravel cover) will be reutilized under future planned pervious areas.
 A portion of soils will be removed and placed next to the excavation and then replaced in same footprint, in order to not introduce any additional contamination than what was previously there.
 This operation will prevent any increased risk for a pathway to groundwater as compared to if the soil was undisturbed by construction activities.
-Current estimated soils to be managed in this re use option is 1500-1750 cubic yards.
+Current estimated soils to be managed in this re use option is 500-750 cubic yards.